mighty-gerbils/gerbil-persist/persist.md

 # Persistent Concurrent Activities

+_Orthogonal Persistence_: You bind variable x to 42, but then some "youths" steal your laptop and orcs raze your datacenter to the ground.
+So you move to a safer place and enter your passphrase in a new laptop, the system downloads backup copies from redundant datacenters on multiple other continents, and variable x is still bound to 42, yet not one single instructions in any of your software ever had to even mention anything about storage and retrieval.

 ## Some laws of persistent concurrent activities

   1. Activities persist data in *transactions*.
 Transactions must be short